folio-org/ui-courses/doc/testing-notes.md

 #### Browser automation

-XXX HERE BE DRAGONS
+HERE BE DRAGONS!
+There are at least five candidates for this role, which we will consider in turn.

-**Note.** Alternatives to Nightmare
+##### Nightmare

-Nightmare is considered a little long in the tooth in some circles.
-But the good thing with the approach described above is that we can substitute any browser automation library we wish without needing to re-architect the tests.

-Possible alternatives include [cypress.io](https://www.cypress.io/) and [webdriver.io](https://webdriver.io/).

-Of these, Cypress is offputting because it aims to be more all-in-one, proving a test-running framework in place of Mocha.
-Integrating it with the Stripes CLI (see below) would probably involve significant work.
+[Nightmare](https://github.com/segmentio/nightmare) is the default choice for browser automation, simply due to its wide use in FOLIO UI testing and the body of experience that has built up around it -- see for example [the *Writing Robust Tests* section of *Nightmare for FOLIO UI*](https://github.com/folio-org/stripes-testing/blob/master/doc/nightmare.md#writing-robust-tests).

+However, Nightmare has drawbacks:
+* It is old.
+The codebase seems to have been more or less abandoned: there have been no commits since April 2019, though no announcement has been made.
+* It is cumbersome in some respects, as indicated by the hints in the *Nightmare for FOLIO UI* document, with an awkward distinction between Node scope and browser scope and many pitfalls to avoid.
+* It uses [Electron](https://www.electronjs.org/) under the hood, which is sometimes considered rather niche -- though it is based on Chromium, which is the engine under Chrome, the only browser officially supported by FOLIO, so this may not be a real problem.

+##### Karma

+[Karma](https://karma-runner.github.io/) is in some respects more ambitious: it can control [many different browsers](https://karma-runner.github.io/latest/config/browsers.html) including Chrome, Firefox, Safari and Internet Explorer; but as [shown](https://medium.com/@jazcodes/getting-started-with-karma-and-mocha-for-automated-browser-tests-5ebb6cd02edf) in [tutorials](https://github.com/jazanne/karma-mocha-example/blob/master/test/test.js), it does not provide high-level facilities for driving those browsers as Nightmare does.
+Instead, the programmer is left to mess with the DOM in the usual way: I suspect part of the motivation for BigTest was to provide a higher-level API to the DOM for use in scripts intended to run under Karma.

+It is under active development, and is supported by the Stripes CLI -- though that support was added mostly to enable the use of BigTest and _may_ not be fully general.

+Using Karma alone will not give us everything we need: we will also need a library that the test scripts can use to actually drive the browser.
+Such libraries must exist, but that is an area for more research.
+One option would be to use BigTest, but only those parts of it that provide higher-level DOM APIs.

+##### Cypress

+[cypress.io](https://www.cypress.io/) is a more modern browser automation system that probably has better long-term prospects than Nightmare.
+It's offputting in aiming to be more all-in-one, providing its own test-running framework and assertion library.
+However, since these are Mocha and Chai, that doesn't make much difference in practice.

+Unlike Karma, Cypress provides its own high-level tools for interaction with the browser, e.g. `cy.visit('https://example.cypress.io')`.
+It also seems to have more [approachable](https://docs.cypress.io/guides/getting-started/writing-your-first-test.html) [documentation](https://docs.cypress.io/guides/references/best-practices.html) than Karma.
+And it offers some potentially game-changing facilities such as [time-travel](https://docs.cypress.io/guides/getting-started/writing-your-first-test.html#Time-travel).
+It supports Chrome and Firefox, as well as the built-in Electron.

+Cypress does not have support in the Stripes CLI: see [below](#working-with-the-stripes-cli)

+##### WebDriver

-Webdriver looks more appealing: [the code example](https://github.com/webdriverio/webdriverio/blob/master/examples/devtools/intercept.js) does not include test-running, but shows only how to drive a browser.
-But it does not offer obvious advantages over Nightmare, either.
+[webdriver.io](https://webdriver.io/) is another more recent offering in this space.
+[The code example](https://github.com/webdriverio/webdriverio/blob/master/examples/devtools/intercept.js) does not include test-running, but shows only how to drive a browser, which makes it a more obvious drop-in replacement for Nightmare; but the syntax looks a little clumsier than that of Cypress, and [it is only downloaded about a third as much](https://npmcompare.com/compare/cypress,webdriver).

+WebDriver does not have support in the Stripes CLI: see [below](#working-with-the-stripes-cli)

+##### Puppeteer

+[Puppeteer](https://github.com/puppeteer/puppeteer) is Google's own automation framework for its Chrome browser, though it also has experimental support for Firefox.
+We have had good experience in using it to develop [Malaga](https://github.com/indexdata/malaga), but it's not yet clear how suitable it is for automating tests.

+Puppeteer does not have support in the Stripes CLI: see [below](#working-with-the-stripes-cli)

+##### Working with the Stripes CLI

+Unlike Nightmare and Karma, the other three candidate web automation tools (Cypress, WebDriver and Pupperteer) are not directly supported by the Stripes CLI.
+This means that using one of these would entail some additional work:

+* *Starting the service*.
+When the Stripes CLI runs tests using `stripes test nightmare` or `stripes test karma`, it builds and serves its own up-to-date copy of the UI that the tests are to run against.
+We would need to do this manually.
+* *Access to configuration*.
+The testing-context object that the Stripes CLI passes into each test provides configuration information such as XXX
+* *Helpers*.
+XXX

+##### Conclusion

-In conclusion, the wisest course seems to be to stick with the automation library we have been using, Nightmare: we know it works for our use-case, and there is shared experience and expertise within the FOLIO community.
+The wisest course may be to stick with the automation library we have been using, Nightmare: we know it works for our use-case, and there is shared experience and expertise within the FOLIO community.

 #### Mocking proxy